| UNIVERSE AND

 time of death; density of gravitational ether is stronger on the living

 man than on the same dead one (10).
+All events

 in the universe including evolution are happening in gravitational ether.
 Gravitational ether can be described as a four-dimensional reality in which